-FRIDAYS AT THE QUAD (FAQ): Spend your Fridays on the LBC Quad and enjoy free food and music brought to you by the Division of Student Affairs, Tulane University Campus Programming (TUCP) and the Office of Student Programs.
-January 2014 FAQs will be inside the LBC in the Kendall Cram Room.
+FRIDAYS AT THE QUAD (FAQ): Spend your Fridays on the LBC Quad and enjoy music brought to you by the Division of Student Affairs, Tulane University Campus Programming (TUCP) and the Office of Student Programs.

 ACTIVITIES EXPO: Expo is an opportunity for student organizations to promote and publicize themselves through flyers, brochures, giveaways, etc., as well as recruit new members.
 Fall Activities Expo is on the first Friday after classes during the fall semester.
 Spring Activities Expo is after Sorority Recruitment in January.

 WELCOME BACK MEETING: This meeting covers all the basic information student organizations need to operate.
 Make sure to attend this event to find out about new policies, changes to procedure and lots of tips and tricks to make your life as a student organization leader easier.
 Welcome Back is a "one-stop shop" for all issues concerning student organizations.

 STUDENT ORGANIZATION BUDGET WORKSHOPS: This workshop explains student organization budget procedures and to answer any questions you may have about student organization funding.
 Graduate and Greek student organizations do not need to attend.
 Contact the USG Vice President for Finance for more information.

 LEADERSHAPE INSTITUTE.
 LeaderShape Institute is a six-day program that engages participants in dialogue and activities aimed at self-discovery and key leadership issues.
 Participants are challenged to lead with integrity, while working towards creating a vision to improve the communities of which they are a part.
 After students return to campus, they will maintain a support network with one another in order to help bring their visions to reality.